Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/login/index.md

 - On the _CILogon_ page are two sections:
   - **Consent to Attribute Release**: Lists the kind of information CILogon requires of you.
-  - **Select an Identity Provider**: Defaults to ORCID, but lets you choose a different ID provider from a drop-down list.
+  - **Select an Identity Provider**: Defaults to {{< glossary_link display="ORCID" id="orcid" >}}, but lets you choose a different ID provider from a drop-down list.
 - If you are a researcher with an active ORCID account, you can log in with ORCID as the ID Provider.

 > An ORCID account can only be used to log in if the email associated with it is set to public in your ORCID profile.
 Use another login option if you prefer to keep your email private.

 - Alternatively, if you are a faculty, staff or student member of a university or college, find and select your institution's name from the drop-down list.

 > If your university or school is not in the ID providers list, you can contact help@cilogon.org to request that your educational institution be added.
-Other account options include Google, GitHub or Microsoft.
+Other account options include Google, {{< glossary_link display="GitHub" id="github" >}} or Microsoft.
 Remember which account you used as REMS keeps a history of actions per account.

 {{< image Src="/user-guides/rems/LDaCAData-CILogon-IdentityProviderSelection.png" Alt="LDaCAData CILogon Identity Provider Selection" Desc="LDaCAData CILogon Identity Provider Selection" Title="LDaCAData CILogon Identity Provider Selection" Ref="LDaCA" >}}